What is Medi-Cal?

-- Notify IEHP and your Doctor if you want to stop the plans and instructions you have agreed on or want to stop participating in health management programs.
+- Notify IEHP and your Doctor if you want to stop the plans and instructions you have agreed on or no longer want to participate in health management programs.

-- Immunize your children by age 2 years and always keep your children’s immunization up to date.
+- Immunize your children by age 2 years and always keep your children’s vaccines up to date.

 - Call your Doctor when you need routine or urgent health care.

-- Care for you own health.
-Live a healthy lifestyle, exercise, eat a good diet, and don’t smoke.
+- Care for your own health.
+Live an active life, exercise, have a good diet, and don’t smoke.

 - Avoid knowingly spreading disease to others.

-- Report any wrongdoing or fraud to IEHP by calling the Compliance Hotline at (866) 355-9038 or the proper authorities.
+- Report any fraud, waste or abuse to IEHP by calling the Compliance Hotline at (866) 355-9038 or the proper authorities.

-- Understand that there are risks in receiving health care and limits to what can be done for you medically.
+- Understand that there are risks in getting health care and limits to what can be done for you medically.